Compulsory sterilization: United States

 After World War II, public opinion towards eugenics and sterilization programs became more negative in the light of the connection with the genocidal policies of Nazi Germany, though a significant number of sterilizations continued in a few states through the 1970s.
 Between 1970 and 1976, Indian Health Services sterilized between 25 and 42 percent of women of reproductive age who came in seeking healthcare services.
-In California, ten women who delivered their children at LAC-USC hospital between 1971-1974 and were sterilized without proper consent sued the hospital in the landmark Madrigal v.
+In California, ten women who delivered their children at LAC-USC hospital between 1971 and 1974 and were sterilized without proper consent sued the hospital in the landmark Madrigal v.
 Quilligan case in 1975.
-The plaintiffs lost the case, but numerous changes to the consent process were made following the ruling, such as offering consent forms in the patient's native language, and a 72-hour waiting period between giving consent and undergoing the procedure.

-The Oregon Board of Eugenics, later renamed the Board of Social Protection, existed until 1983, with the last forcible sterilization occurring in 1981.
+The plaintiffs lost the case, but numerous changes to the consent process were made following the ruling, such as offering consent forms in the patient's native language, and a 72-hour waiting period between giving consent and undergoing the procedure.The Oregon Board of Eugenics, later renamed the Board of Social Protection, existed until 1983, with the last forcible sterilization occurring in 1981.
 The U.S. commonwealth of Puerto Rico had a sterilization program as well.
 Some states continued to have sterilization laws on the books for much longer after that, though they were rarely if ever used.
 California sterilized more than any other state by a wide margin, and was responsible for over a third of all sterilization operations.
 Information about the California sterilization program was produced into book form and widely disseminated by eugenicists E. S. Gosney and Paul Popenoe, which was said by the government of Adolf Hitler to be of key importance in proving that large-scale compulsory sterilization programs were feasible.

 In recent years, the governors of many states have made public apologies for their past programs beginning with Virginia and followed by Oregon and California.
 Few have offered to compensate those sterilized, however, citing that few are likely still living (and would of course have no affected offspring) and that inadequate records remain by which to verify them.
 At least one compensation case, Poe v.
 Lynchburg Training School & Hospital (1981), was filed in the courts on the grounds that the sterilization law was unconstitutional.
 It was rejected because the law was no longer in effect at the time of the filing.
 However, the petitioners were granted some compensation because the stipulations of the law itself, which required informing the patients about their operations, had not been carried out in many cases.

 The 27 states where sterilization laws remained on the books (though not all were still in use) in 1956 were: Arizona, California, Connecticut, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia and Wisconsin.
 Some states still have forced sterilization laws in effect, such as Washington state.